-Started the drive at 5:50 EST Tuesday in Kentucky.
-Waited out the morning’s snowstorm with some old-timers and truckers at a McD’s in Georgetown, Indiana.
-Maneuvered through the snow and ice induced wrecks between Corydon and Evansville.
+Got tired of waiting, so when the snow let up a little I got back in the car.
+Maneuvered through snow-and-ice induced wrecks between Corydon and Evansville.
 Wanted to kiss the ground when it finally got dry after 11am.
-Drove through the sunset in Kansas, then followed the truckers, Moon, and stars across the rest of Kansas and Colorado, arrived “home” at 12:20am MST Wednesday.
+Drove through the sunset in Kansas, then followed the truckers, the Moon, and stars across the rest of Kansas and Colorado, arrived home at 12:20am MST Wednesday.
 Looking forward to seeing if the mountains are white whenever I wake up.

 A crow in the snow, a memory of a winter past.